 Proposal and Eligibility Details

 Pi Sigma Alpha members who are current undergraduates are eligible to submit a proposal, consisting of a 250-word abstract and title.
 The committee is interested in all proposals focused on an issue relevant to political science.
 Selected proposals are often grouped into substantive themes common to political science including American politics, international relations and comparative politics, and political theory; however, we are also particularly interested in proposals exploring timely political issues related to race, ethnicity, and politics, the Russian invasion of Ukraine, climate change effects and responses, and the overturning of Roe v.
 Wade.
+The proposal deadline has now passed.

 Hive Hotel (2224 F Street, Washington, DC; 6 min walk)

-$99 for queen room; $99 for room with twin bunk beds
+$99 for queen room; $99 for room with twin bunk beds (Note: The “Buzz Queen” rooms are typically located above the bar or in the basement and may be noisier than other rooms.)

 River Inn (924 25th St NW, Washington, DC; 5 min walk)$129 for studio queen room; $159 for 1 bdrm suite with double beds